Just the Facts Jack: Soybean Planting Date, Seeding Rate, Pre-Herbicide Timing, and Seed Treatment Recommendations

 When I am asked a direct question from a farmer or a crop consultant my response is always as follows…Do you want the short answer or the long answer as I can say the same thing in 5 minutes or 5 hours.
 Their response to me is almost always the same…”Just the Facts Jack”.
-In this blog I will attempt to answer three very agronomically important and challenging questions in a very succinct manner.
+In this blog I will attempt to answer four very agronomically important and challenging questions in a very succinct manner.
 However as we all know brevity can be a gift or a curse depending upon the context of the question.
 With that being said here we go!

 Question #1.
 When should I start planting soybean?
 My general response is to start planting your soybean crop ~7 to 10 days before you start putting your corn in the ground with the caveat that the soil is fit and you are following your crop insurance replant dates (Please review updated RMA map).
 We have measured soybean yield loss due to delayed planting date as early as ~April 10th in parts of the Midwest however the rapid yield decline (up to 0.5+ bpa per day) occurs at ~May 10th.
 As you would expect the magnitude of this planting date yield response is soil and climate dependent and yield losses in some areas (TED’s) where as high as 2.8 bpa per week for delayed planting (Figures 1 and 2).
 For a deeper dig please review the below supplemental documents.